al3xisrobles/user-space-packet-filter/README.md

 - io_uring (asynchronous I/O) to batch process packets efficiently.
 - SIMD optimizations (AVX, SSE) for high-speed packet processing in parallel.

-Packet filtering is only one piece of the puzzle—we also have a trading algorithm to execute in parallel with packet filtering.
-The CPU scheduler is responsible for managing processes and deciding which process runs on which core at what time.
+Packet filtering is only one piece of the puzzle.
 In an HFT system, we typically have two tightly coupled processes

 - Packet filtering process → captures and filters market data (this project).
 - Trading algorithm process → consumes filtered data and makes trading decisions.